thomas861205/vscode-settings/README.md

 # Execution

 ## Integrated Terminal
 > The default intergrated terminal is the Powershell.exe.
+There are some
+<a href="https://kknews.cc/zh-tw/other/box8e5m.html" target="_blank">differences</a>
-There are some [difference](https://kknews.cc/zh-tw/other/box8e5m.html) between the Powershell.exe and CMD.exe.
+between the Powershell.exe and CMD.exe.
 One of the significant difference is the redirection and pipeline command.

 ## Code Runner